-Our overarching business objective is to build stockholder value through returns - focused growth, on a per share debt-adjusted basis, of both reserves and production.
+Our overarching business objective is to build stockholder value through consistent growth in reserves and production on a cost-efficient basis.
 Our strategy to achieve our business objective is to increase reserves and production through internally generated drilling projects coupled with occasional acquisitions and divestitures of non-core assets.
-In addition, we expect to limit capital spending to at or below cash flow.
 Our strategy requires us to make significant investments and financial commitments in technical staff, acreage, seismic data, drilling and completion technology and gathering and transportation arrangements to build drilling inventory and market our products.
 Our strategy has the following key elements:

-- commit to environmental protection and worker and community safety; - concentrate in core operating areas; - maintain a multi-year drilling inventory; - focus on cost efficiency; - maintain a long-life reserve base; - market our products to a large number of customers in different markets under a variety of commercial terms; - maintain operational and financial flexibility; and - provide employee equity ownership and incentive compensation.
+- commit to environmental protection and worker and community safety; - concentrate in core operating areas; - maintain a multi-year drilling inventory; - focus on cost efficiency; - · maintain a long-life reserve base; - market our products to a large number of customers in different markets under a variety of commercial terms; - maintain operational and financial flexibility; and - provide employee equity ownership and incentive compensation.